Ahmed Ressam: Canada

 Ressam entered Canada on February 20, 1994, using a fake, illegally altered French passport in the name of "Anjer Tahar Medjadi".
 When immigration officials at the Montreal-Mirabel International Airport arrested him and confronted him about the altered passport, he divulged his real name and applied for refugee status.
 In his effort to obtain political asylum, he told the Canadian authorities a false story about having been subjected to abuse and torture in Algeria.
 He was released pending a hearing, and approved for up to three years of welfare benefits.
 His application for refugee status was denied on June 6, 1995, and his appeal was turned down.

 On May 4, 1998, a warrant was issued for his arrest by Citizenship and Immigration Canada.
 At the time the warrant was issued, Ressam was in Afghanistan, attending a terrorist training camp.
-He evaded deportation thereafter by using a Canadian passport he had obtained in March 1998 by submitting a baptismal certificate; he used a stolen blank certificate, filling it in with the fake name, "Benni Antoine Noris."
+He evaded deportation thereafter by using a Canadian passport he had obtained in March 1998 by submitting a baptismal certificate; he used a stolen blank certificate, filling it in with the fake name, "Benni Antoine Noris".

-He supported himself by theft (stealing tourists' suitcases at hotels, pickpocketing, and shoplifting), and through welfare benefits of C$500 per month.
+He supported himself by stealing tourists' suitcases at hotels, pickpocketing and shoplifting, and through welfare benefits of C$500 per month.
 He was arrested four times, but never jailed.
-By 1999, Ressam had a Canadian criminal history for theft under C$5,000, an outstanding Canada-wide immigration arrest warrant, and a British Columbia-wide arrest warrant for theft under C$5,000.
+By 1999, Ressam had a Canadian criminal history for theft under C$5,000, an outstanding Canada-wide immigration arrest warrant, and an arrest warrant in British Columbia for theft under C$5,000.

 Settling in the east end of Montreal, he lived with other Algerian immigrants in an apartment building on Malicorne Avenue, later identified as the local headquarters of a cell connected to the Armed Islamic Group, which had connections to Osama bin Laden.
 He was recruited into al-Qaeda.
 According to Canadian Security Intelligence Service officials, he was under surveillance as part of an investigation into a suspected terrorist ring from 1996 until he left the country.